runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 A bracket production is any production with the `bracket` attribute.
 It is required that such a production only have a single non-terminal, and the sort of the production must equal the sort of that non-terminal.
-Otherwise, K does not impose any restrictions on the grammar provided for a bracket.
+K does not otherwise impose any restrictions on the grammar provided for a bracket.

 Like in other languages, the most common type of bracket is one in which a non-terminal is surrounded by terminals representing one of the following